h2b7/ranker_writer/README.md

 - [x] access to the data in the list
 	- [x] add and get the index from `key_tree`
 - [ ] handle errors on searching for a non string key
-- [ ] handle errors on request and parsing
-	- [ ] check for no url
-- [ ] fix errors on reading and writing to the json file without filename
+- [x] fix errors on reading and writing to the json file without filename
-	- [ ] add tests
+	- [x] no need to test for writing
+	- [x] raising an error `FileNotFoundError` for not valid input filepath

 Coding process: https://youtu.be/DkBAIKMN7x0